Takeaways

 What is Passive Investing?

-Passive investing is an investment strategy that tries to maximize investment returns while minimizing investment fees.
-This investment strategy chooses not to engage in frequent trading of stocks but instead adopts a more buy-and-hold long-term oriented investing strategy.
+Passive investing is an investment strategy that maximizes investment returns while minimizing investment fees.
+This strategy does not engage in frequent stock trading but instead adopts a more buy-and-hold, long-term oriented approach.

 The goal of passive investing is to get rich slowly.
 Passive investing money managers tend to believe that the market or sectors of the economy will increase in value over time and that by investing in a diversified index, you can earn income through capital appreciation.